Get Started Showing AQHA

 - Don’t be bashful.
 Ask questions of trainers at the shows.
 If you see a pattern posted and you don’t know how to do it, watch a trainer explain it to his client.

 - Set goals and continually raise your standards.
 An early goal could be to place at a regional show, and then win a class.
 The AQHA Regional Championships are great places to achieve those goals.

 - Keep your chin up.
-When you don’t win every time, don’t worry that you’re not ever going to beat great people.
+If you don’t win every time, don’t worry that you’re not ever going to beat great people.
 Learn from people who are great competitors.
 You can’t just go in there to try to beat them, and don’t think you’re just going in there to win.

-- To become a successful competitor, keep accepting criticism and learning.
-You have to keep working and finding different things to work on every day.
+- Keep accepting criticism and learning.
+To become a successful competitor, you have to keep working and finding different things to work on every day.